 The last stage is to actually design, construct and operate a low carbon town based on the low carbon town development strategy.
-It is not covered in this "concept" document.
+In this stage, it is essential to monitor and report CO2 emissions to ensure that the city remains on a low-carbon path.
+It is not covered in this %concept+document.